sintakaridina/goliteflow/docs/getting-started.md

 docker pull sintakaridina/goliteflow:latest
 ```

-**✅ Done!** You now have GoliteFlow installed.
+**Done!** You now have GoliteFlow installed.
 No dependencies, no configuration needed.

 ## 📝 Step 2: Create Your First Workflow (2 minutes)